mill3na/swift-book/Sources/TSPL/TSPL.docc/ReferenceManual/Expressions.md

 the `b` in the outer scope --- so changes from inside or outside the closure are visible in both places.

-@Comment {
-  [Contributor 6004] also describes the distinction as "capturing the variable, not the value" but he notes that we don't have a rigorous definition of capturing a variable in Swift
-  (unlike some other languages)
-  so that description's not likely to be very helpful for developers.
-}

 This distinction isn't visible when the captured variable's type has reference semantics.